Skip to main content

 Seattle, Washington

-This iconic shop was the real catalyst for writing this story.
-When I heard that Ascent was closing this May, I was really bummed.
+This iconic Seattle shop was the catalyst for writing this story.
+When I heard that Ascent was closing back in 2020, I was really bummed.
 In my mind, it’s always been one of the last bastions of buying gear local, widely known for its friendly staff, quality rental gear, and endless advice.
 Fortunately, it was acquired and re-opened just a few months later.
-Based in Ballard, the shop focused on activities such as backpacking, camping, climbing, trail running, skiing, and biking.
+Based in Ballard, the shop focuses on activities such as backpacking, camping, climbing, trail running, skiing, and biking.

 Elevation